passbolt/passbolt_help/_posts/configure/2023-10-04-create-totp.md

 width="400px"
 %}

-One created, you will see a success message then you will be able to preview the TOTP code when you need it.
+Once created, you will see a success message then you will be able to preview the TOTP code when you need it.
 {% include articles/figure.html
 url="/assets/img/help/2023/10/totp_android_code_preview.jpg"
 legend="Android - TOTP Preview"